Isurwars/Correlation/paper.md

 The use of higher order correlation functions to analyze the structure of liquids and amorphous solids has been proposed in the literature [@hafner_triplet_1982; @galvan-colin_ab_2016], trying to reproduce the success obtained by Bernal in the analysis of the structure of liquids [@bernal_bakerian_1964].

 In particular, the Plane Angle Distribution, also known as the Bond Angle Distribution $f(\theta)$ has been used to characterize the short-range order of amorphous and liquid structures [@galvan-colin_short-range_2015; @galvan-colin_ab_2016; @mata-pinzon_superconductivity_2016].
-Here we propose to substitute the term “Bond Angle Distribution”, (BAD), by the term “Plane Angle Distribution”, (PAD), also frequently used, since in condensed matter, proximity does not necessarily imply bonding.
+Here we propose to substitute the term “Bond Angle Distribution” (BAD), by the term “Plane Angle Distribution” (PAD), also frequently used, since in condensed matter, proximity does not necessarily imply bonding.

 # Benchmarks